Laksshh/Laksshh/README.md

  processes.
  Achievements: Achieved seamless real-time communication with an average latency of less than 200ms, and deployed the application with Docker, reducing deployment time by 50%.

-### Blog Platform with Markdown Support
- Technologies: Next.JS, MongoDB, Express, TypeScript, GitHub
- Description: Built a blog platform that supports Markdown for writing and formatting blog posts.
-Leveraged Next.JS for server-side rendering, MongoDB for data storage, and Express for API development.
-Utilized
- TypeScript for type safety and GitHub for version control.
- Achievements: Implemented a WYSIWYG editor for Markdown, enhancing user experience, and reduced bug reports by 30% through TypeScript’s type safety features.

 ### Portfolio Website
  Technologies: HTML, CSS, JavaScript, GitHub